Fire destroys five-star hotel in Yangon; 1 dead

 Officials said both of the injured individuals were sent to Yangon General Hospital.
 One of the injured, a Chinese female tourist, had jumped out from the third floor and injured her back.
 The other was a fireman.

-Guests at the hotel were evacuated from the building and the fire was put under control at daybreak.
+Guests at the hotel were evacuated from the buildingand moved to other hotels in Yangon.The fire was eventually put under control at daybreak.

 The cause of the blaze is under investigation, officials said.